exper sex school wage

 to indicate where the relationship is

-represented the best.ggplot(wage) +
+represented the best.ggplot(DATA) +

 Practically, what reasons do you hypothesize for this observed relationship?
 (Discuss within the group.
 Do not have to provide answers in the submission.)
-In general, people with more working experience drop out early to work.
-People with more schooling work later.

 geom_freqpoly()